Approximate Generalized Matching: $f$-Factors and $f$-Edge Covers: Basis of -matching and -edge cover

-Augmenting walks are the analogy for augmenting paths from ordinary matching.
-Complications arise from the fact that an $f$-factor blossom cannot be treated identically to a single vertex after it is contracted.
-For example, in Figure 2, the two edges $(v_0, v_1)$ and $(v_4, v_6)$ incident to blossom $\left\{v_1, v_2, v_4, v_5, v_3\right\}$ are of the same type, both before and after augmenting along $\left<v_0, v_1, v_3, v_5, v_4, v_6\right>$.
+Augmenting walks are analagous to augmenting paths from ordinary matching.
+Complications arise from the fact that an $f$-matching blossom cannot be treated identically to a single vertex after it is contracted.
+For example, in Figure 2, the two edges $(v_0, v_1)$ and $(v_4, v_6)$ incident to blossom $\left\{v_1, v_2, v_4, v_5, v_3\right\}$ are of the same type, both before and after augmenting along the walk $\left<v_0, v_1, v_3, v_5, v_4, v_6\right>$.
 This can never happen in ordinary matching!
 Moreover, augmenting walks can begin and end at the same vertex and can visit the same vertex multiple times.
 Hence a naive contraction of a blossom into a single vertex loses key information about the internal structure of blossoms.
-Definition~\ref{def:AP-f-factor} characterizes when a walk in the contracted graph can be extended to an augmenting walk.
+Definition~\ref{def:AP-f-factor}, taken from Gabow~\cite[p.28, p.44]{Gab18} characterizes when a walk in the contracted graph can be extended to an augmenting walk.